 Where: 1st Floor, Fortnum & Mason, 181 Piccadilly, W1J 9LE

 Book now: The Parlour at Fortnum and Mason, St. James's

 Why: While the most eye-catching thing about Brasserie of Light is undoubtedly the giant diamond encrusted Pegasus sculpture that looms over diners, its desserts are also pretty as a picture.
 Only suited to true chocaholics, the Chocolate Bubbles dessert is an exceedingly rich mix of Valrhona Guanaja chocolate, chocolate mousse, choc brownie and chocolate ‘pearls’.

 Where: 400 Oxford Street, W1A 1AB

 What: If you’re of the view that there’s such a thing as ‘too much’ chocolate, this is not the dessert for you.
-Fortnum’s Dusty Road sees coffee and chocolate ice cream topped with butterscotch and chocolate sauce, Chantilly cream, chocolate flakes and coffee beans – it’s the ultimate indulgence for chocolate lovers, and we’re head over heels.
+Coq d'Argent's warm dark chocolate fondant, aka chocolate lava cake, is rich and delightful and is freshened nicely by their pistachio ice cream.
+It’s the ultimate indulgence for chocolate lovers, and we’re head over heels.

 To some people, sharing your dessert is an unthinkable crime, but to others it’s romantic and sweet.
 If you fall into the latter camp, these made-to-share desserts should be right up your street.